HGVSnomenclature/VarNomen/_bg-material/refseq2.md

 {:#note2}

-(2) the [MANE (Matched Annotation between NCBI and EBI) project](https://www.ensembl.org/info/genome/genebuild/mane.html) {:target="\blank"} is a joint initiative between EMBL-EBI’s Ensembl project and NCBI’s RefSeq project to release a genome-wide transcript set that contains one well-supported transcript per protein-coding locus.
+(2) the [MANE (Matched Annotation between NCBI and EBI) project](https://www.ensembl.org/info/genome/genebuild/mane.html){:target="\blank"} is a joint initiative between EMBL-EBI’s Ensembl project and NCBI’s RefSeq project to release a genome-wide transcript set that contains one well-supported transcript per protein-coding locus.
 All transcripts in the MANE set will perfectly align to GRCh38 and will represent 100% identity (5’ UTR, coding sequence, 3’ UTR) between the RefSeq (NM\_) and the corresponding Ensembl (ENST) transcript.

 The matched transcript files are standard RefSeq and Ensembl reference sequence types as defined above and **do not represent additional files**.
 The standard NM\_ and ENST identifers are used for these transcipts: there are no separate project-specific identifiers.